No Deposit Car Insurance Explained

 GoCompare stated that, as a rule of thumb, you need to make a payment before being insured and you won’t be covered until the provider receives some sort of premium from you.
 Be sure to read the terms and conditions of the policy carefully if you aren’t sure about what you’re being offered, or contact an independent broker to do the work for you.

-It’s important to note, however, that the first payment of a ‘no deposit’ policy will only be a matter of a few days away, because the insurer must be paid before you get behind the wheel.
+It’s important to note, however, that the first payment of a ‘no deposit’ policy will only be a matter of a few days away, because the car insurance company must be paid before you get behind the wheel.

 Shall I pay car insurance monthly or annually?